-- 1. Students must possess a level of physical and emotional health sufficient to enable him/her to meet nursing program requirements and the standards of professional nursing practice.\ - Prior to admission to Andrew College immunizations including current documentation of the Hepatitis series, TB skin test, 11-panel urine drug screen and a background check through Pre-Check must be completed.
-TB skin test must be repeated annually. - 3.
+- Students must possess a level of physical and emotional health sufficient to enable him/her to meet nursing program requirements and the standards of professional nursing practice (see Andrew College Nursing Student Handbook for further description). - Upon admission to Andrew College Nursing Program, immunizations including current documentation of the Hepatitis series, MMR, Varicella, TB skin test, 11-panel urine drug screen and a background check through Pre-Check must be completed.
+TB skin test must be repeated annually.
+Enrollment in ACEMAP is required during the program. - 3.
 Students should note that random drug and alcohol screenings can occur at any time during the program of study.
 Background checks are provided to all hospitals and facilities in which the students go to clinical.
 It is up to the facility to decide if the student is allowed into their setting for clinical experiences.